 Free postage on all your next items.

 Your postage will always be $8.00 per order(Domestic orders only).

-we receive your order, shipping address and Email address.
-All your financial information stays with
+Shopping Cart, we receive your order, shipping address and Email address.
+All your financial information stays

 the age of about forty you will experience a problem viewing small print and tasks involving close detail work.

 This eye condition is called presbyopia and magnification is the answer.

 What you should consider in buying a Hand Held Lighted Magnifier.

 A hand held lighted magnifier is compact, portable and inexpensive but after a period

 Those with a hand tremor will find hand reading magnifier hard to use